How does one tour the ancient sites and cliff dwellings in Mesa Verde?

 How much is the entrance fee for Mesa Verde National Park?

-The entrance fee for the park is $15.00 per car Memorial Day to Labor Day and $10.00 per car for the rest of the year.
+The entrance fee for the park is $20.00 per car Memorial Day to Labor Day and $15.00 per car for the rest of the year.
+Visit National Park Service website for more information.

 When are different archaeological sites open in Mesa Verde?